Bridging the Gap Between Collective Motility and Epithelial-Mesenchymal Transitions through the Active Finite Voronoi Model: Model

-In the AFV model, the effective mechanical interaction force experienced by cell $i$ is given by $\mathbf{F_i}=-\mathbf{\nabla_i} E$.
-In addition, we implement polarized self-propulsion force on each cell.
-Following the Self-Propelled Voronoi model~\cite{Bi_PRX_2016}, we assign to cell $i$ a polarity vector $\mathbf{\hat{n}_i}$.
+The mechanical interaction force experienced by cell $i$ is defined as the gradient of Eq.~\ref{eq:energy}, i.e. $\mathbf{F_i}=-\mathbf{\nabla_i} E$.
+In addition to $\mathbf{F_i}$, we implement polarized self-propulsion force on each cell.
+Following the Self-Propelled Voronoi model~\cite{Bi_PRX_2016,huang_shear_2022}, we assign to cell $i$ a polarity vector $\mathbf{\hat{n}_i}$.
 The cell $i$ feels a self-propulsion force of constant magnitude $v_0/\mu$ directed along $\mathbf{\hat{n}_i}$, where the mobility $\mu$ is the inverse of a frictional drag.
 Taken together, these forces control the over-damped equation of motion of each cell center

 In actual biological systems, the polarity can depend on a variety of cues from a cell's past history and from interactions with neighbors~\cite{camley}.
 Here we adopt a simplified approach and let the polarity orientation $\mathbf{\hat{n}_i} = (\cos\theta_i, \sin\theta_i)$ obey rotational diffusion, given by